Kuberwastaken/blog/content/Projects/How I Spent Three Nights Solving Listen Labs Berghain Challenge.md

 This luck factor was something everyone dealt with.
 Some people had beefier hardware and could run more parallel sessions.
 Others got better random sequences.
 The combination of algorithmic skill and computational resources created an interesting dynamic.

-## Dissecting Victory: David Heineman's Dual Threshold Solver
+## Dissecting Victory - David Heineman's Dual Threshold Solver

 When David Heineman released his winning repository, I dove deep into understanding what made it so effective.
 His `DualThresholdSolver` was a masterclass in pragmatic optimization.